 - You must be at least 21 years old

-- You must be insured to drive a 4-door car that is year 2004 or newer
+- Car requirement: A 4-door car that is year 2005 or newer

 - You must have in-state insurance with your name on the policy